JohnnyXavier/johnnyxavier.github.io/_posts/gnu_linux/2019-02-20-linux-screen-share-over-hangouts.md

 ### VLC setup
-you need to have VLC installed. on debian based OSs something like this will install it if you don't have it yet
+you need to have VLC installed. on Debian based OSs something like this will install it if you don't have it yet

 ###### debian based os
 ```bash